 If you’re like many small businesses, archiving files is probably the last thing on your mind.
 After all, you’ve got clients to please and revenue targets to hit.
 Who cares if some random file you haven’t looked at in months goes missing or accidentally gets deleted?

 The truth is that you never know how important information is until it’s gone.
-Take San Francisco-based computer programmer Stefan Thomas, for having nearly $240 million in bitcoin locked away in a digital wallet.
+Take San Francisco-based computer programmer Stefan Thomas, who was in the news for having nearly $240 million in bitcoin locked away in a digital wallet.
 He got the bitcoins years ago as a reward for a cryptocurrency project when they weren’t worth that much, and he apparently misplaced the password.
 Now, after eight wrong guesses, he has two guesses left before the hard drive encrypts itself and destroys his fortune forever.
 Ouch!

 Your company is constantly producing data, even when you don’t realize it.
 Someday you may need to refer back to it, perhaps for tax purposes, or maybe there’s some data from a past email marketing campaign that could give you a competitive advantage.